 - You will wake up in the recovery area or the intensive care unit (ICU).
 Most patients are then assigned to a hospital room when a bed becomes available. - Because a protective lubricant is put in your eyes while you are in the operating room, you may not see clearly when you first wake up. - Once you are awake, the tube in your throat will be removed.
 Your mouth may feel dry and your throat may be sore for a day or two. - If you have nausea after surgery, please ask your nurse for medicine. - You will be encouraged to walk as soon as you get to your room after surgery.
-If you are unable to walk, you will wear elastic stockings and compression boots (inflating/deflating sleeves) on your legs while you are in bed. - Your incision will be covered with a dressing.
-Stitches (sutures) or metal clips (staples) will hold the edges of your incision together.
-The dressing will be removed between 24 and 48 hours of your surgery.
-A date and time of when to remove it will be marked on your dressing; this lets the nurses and doctors know when to remove your dressing.

-- A nurse will check your incision regularly once the dressing is removed. - You will be given pain medicine by mouth to prevent pain and we encourage you to take it as scheduled.
+If you are unable to walk, you will wear elastic stockings and compression boots (inflating/deflating sleeves) on your legs while you are in bed. - Your incisions will be covered with a dressing.
+The dressing will be removed between 24 and 48 hours of your surgery. - A nurse will check your incisions regularly once the dressings are removed. - You will be given pain medicine by mouth to prevent pain and we encourage you to take it as scheduled.
 If your pain is not controlled with this medicine, tell your nurse and an alternative medicine may be given.
-Alternative pain control methods include IV Patient Controlled Anesthesia (PCA) or pain medicine given through an epidural catheter inserted through the back into the epidural space. - You will be given small amounts of ice chips.
+Alternative pain control methods include IV Patient Controlled Anesthesia (PCA). - You will be given small amounts of ice chips.
 Your mouth will probably feel dry, and the ice chips will be soothing. - You will have no new diet restrictions.
 Try to eat small portions more often to prevent bloating and indigestion.
-Do not eat greasy or spicy foods. - We will expect you to sit in a chair for all of your meals. - You will stay out of bed as much as possible - You will walk at least eight times a day - If you have a foley catheter, this continuously drains urine from the bladder.
-Depending on your surgery and your activity level, the foley may be removed on the first day after surgery.
-If you are unable to urinate after the catheter is removed, it may be reinserted. - Blood thinner injections may be prescribed by your doctor to prevent blood clots.
+Do not eat greasy or spicy foods. - We will expect you to sit in a chair for all of your meals. - You will stay out of bed as much as possible - You will walk at least eight times a day - You will have a foley catheter this continuously drains urine from the bladder. - Blood thinner injections may be prescribed by your doctor to prevent blood clots.